BCG Supplier Information Guide

 Can I submit invoices for payment in my Coupa Supplier Portal?

-BCG manages invoices through the Coupa Supplier Portal in the following countries: Belgium, Canada, India, Netherlands, and United Kingdom.
-If you are not in one of these countries, then the Coupa invoicing functionality will not be available.
+BCG manages invoices through the Coupa Supplier Portal in most countries.
+If you are not in one of these countries, then the Coupa invoicing functionality will not be available, and we ask you to please reach out to your BCG contact for invoicing instructions.

 Can I submit an invoice once I have completed the supplier onboarding form?

-Once our Supplier Onboarding team has received the completed Coupa form from your side, you will undergo a risk screening process which will take approximately 24 to 48 hours.
+Once our Supplier Onboarding team has received the completed Coupa form from you, your information will undergo a risk screening process which will take approximately 24 to 48 hours.
 You will receive confirmation of onboarding as soon as the screening is successfully completed.
-After that, you can create your invoice in Coupa Supplier Portal.
+After that, you can create your invoice in Coupa Supplier Portal / invoice via the indicated way.

-Why can't I see my transactions or see the BCG tab to list my transactions?
+Why can't I see my transactions or see the BCG tab to list my transactions in CSP?

 Yes, we strongly encourage suppliers to submit invoices electronically via the Coupa Supplier Portal when possible.
 You can also upload invoices against all POs visible in the portal, if applicable.